blbadger/blbadger.github.io/language-discreteness.md

 Which is a notable improvement upon the trained models seen previously.

 This begs the question: would an even larger model be capable of even more precise input representation?
-We can check this using various models but one in particular is the Llama family, which may be loaded in 8-bit parameter quantization as follows:
+We can check this using various models but one in particular is the Llama model family introduced by [Touvron and colleagues](https://arxiv.org/abs/2302.13971), which may be loaded in 8-bit parameter quantization as follows:

 ```python
 tokenizer = AutoTokenizer.from_pretrained("huggyllama/llama-13b")
 model = AutoModelForCausalLM.from_pretrained("huggyllama/llama-13b", load_in_8bit=load_8bit, device_map='auto')
 ```

-Llama models name their components somewhat differently than GPT-type models, and apply Rotary Positional Encoding via different dimensions, so after consulting the [source code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py) we subclass the model as follwos:
+Llama models name their components somewhat differently than GPT-type models, and apply Rotary Positional Encoding via different dimensions, so after consulting the [source code](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py) we subclass the model as follows:

 ```python
 class AbbreviatedGPT(nn.Module):